ForTheGold/text-classifier-amazon-dataset/Dashboard-Plan.md

-# Possible Visualizations in Dashboard
+# Week 1 - Possible Visualizations in Dashboard

 1. Analysis of distribution of positive and negative reviews based on number words in review (TRAINING SET versus PREDICTION SET;  number of words (x-axis) vs number of positive reviews)